Storage

 | Otherwise | ~/.cache/odeion/ |

-Inside that root you get transcode/, metadata/, and (outside Docker)
+Inside that root you get transcode/ and metadata/ subdirectories.

 Storage performance